larsmagne/eplot/README.md

 ![chart-bar-box.plt](/images/chart-bar-box.png)

-Anyway, the first bar box demonstrated the "vary" color, but you can specify the colors yourself:
+Anyway, the first bar box demonstrated the "vary" color again, but you can specify the colors yourself:

 	Format: bar-chart